Stephen R. Halpin III

 Email: shalpin@kingruiz.com

-Stephen Halpin is senior counsel in the firm’s New York office.
+Stephen Halpin is senior counsel in the firm’s New York City office.
 Steve assists individuals and businesses in domestic and cross-border disputes.
 He has represented clients in all phases of litigation, including during investigations, at trial, and on appeal.
-His practice spans complex commercial litigation, securities litigation, international judgment enforcement, asset recovery, and white-collar criminal defense.
+His practice spans complex commercial litigation, asset recovery, international judgment enforcement, securities litigation, and white-collar criminal defense.
+Steve has particular experience representing clients seeking or resisting discovery in the United States for use in foreign proceedings.

 In his pro bono practice, Steve has represented a state prisoner pursuing federal habeas relief based on newly discovered evidence, including serving as lead counsel at an evidentiary hearing and briefing constitutional issues of first impression in a federal court of appeals.
 Steve currently serves on the Second Circuit’s Pro Bono Panel.